MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-N-Helicopters-Hoists-Elevators-Conveyors/section-1926.552.md

 (ii) Gates or bars protecting the entrances to hoistways shall be equipped with a latching device.

-(3) Overhead protective covering of 2-inch planking,3/4-inch plywood, or other solid material of equivalent strength, shall be provided on the top of every material hoist cage or platform.
+(3) Overhead protective covering of 2-inch planking, 3/4-inch plywood, or other solid material of equivalent strength, shall be provided on the top of every material hoist cage or platform.

 (4) The operator's station of a hoisting machine shall be provided with overhead protection equivalent to tight planking not less than 2 inches thick.
 The support for the overhead protection shall be of equal strength.

 (5) Hoist towers may be used with or without an enclosure on all sides.
 However, whichever alternative is chosen, the following applicable conditions shall be met:

-(i) When a hoist tower is enclosed, it shall be enclosed on all sides for its entire height with a screen enclosure of1/2-inch mesh, No. 18 U.S. gauge wire or equivalent, except for landing access.
+(i) When a hoist tower is enclosed, it shall be enclosed on all sides for its entire height with a screen enclosure of 1/2-inch mesh, No. 18 U.S. gauge wire or equivalent, except for landing access.

-(ii) When a hoist tower is not enclosed, the hoist platform or car shall be totally enclosed (caged) on all sides for the full height between the floor and the overhead protective covering with1/2-inch mesh of No. 14 U.S. gauge wire or equivalent.
+(ii) When a hoist tower is not enclosed, the hoist platform or car shall be totally enclosed (caged) on all sides for the full height between the floor and the overhead protective covering with 1/2-inch mesh of No. 14 U.S. gauge wire or equivalent.
 The hoist platform enclosure shall include the required gates for loading and unloading.
 A 6-foot high enclosure shall be provided on the unused sides of the hoist tower at ground level.

 (6) Car arresting devices shall be installed to function in case of rope failure.